rutvikpathak11/Bookhub/README.md

 Make sure you have Tomcat,MySQL and MongoDB servers Up and Running.

-Copy entire Bookhub folder provided with this into your system.
+Copy all above files in a folder named 'Bookhub' and copy the Bookhub folder store in 'C:\apache-tomcat-7.0.34\webapps' in your system.

 Compile the code using javac *.java in command prompt